airshipit/shipyard/docs/source/client_user_guide.rst

 .. note::
-  Alternatively, the command could have loaded a single file using --filename=<file>.yaml insetad of the --directory option
+  Alternatively, the command could have loaded a single file using --filename=<file>.yaml instead of the --directory option

 Following the creation of a configdocs collection in the Shipyard buffer, the configdocs must be committed before Shipyard will use those documents as part